New in version 3.9.

 Filters on change action, useful together with

 change_time.
-Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by dash.
+Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by a hyphen.
 See Searching for changes for examples.

 String has failing check.